Updated list of African IXPs – 30 countries

 - In July, Kenya’s Internet Exchange Point (KIXP) recorded its highest ever traffic exchange – at 1 gigabyte per second.
 Much of the traffic is cached from Google.
 For reference, Johannesburg handled 1.2 Gbps last year.

-- A new IXP recently opened in Abuja, Nigeria and plans are in place to establish IXPs in Ibadan, Port Harcourt, Enugu, Kano and Maiduguri, Nigeria.
+- A new IXP recently opened in Abuja, Nigeria.

-The following list is cross-referenced from an excellent Network Startup Resource Center map (routinely updated as of 2012) and the aforementioned White African post, along with the Packet Clearing House Internet Exchange Directory, a list from the 2006 AfrISPA presentation titled “The role of Academia in ISPA and IXP“, and some substantial Googling.
+The following list is cross-referenced from the African Union’s AXIS Project, media updates, an excellent Network Startup Resource Center map (routinely updated as of 2012) and the aforementioned White African post, along with the Packet Clearing House Internet Exchange Directory, a list from the 2006 AfrISPA presentation titled “The role of Academia in ISPA and IXP“, and some substantial Googling.
 Information surrounding specific IXPs is often difficult to find, but the following list should represent much of what is currently active (and planned).
-The Wikipedia list of IXPs is of limited help.

 - CGIXP / Brazzaville, Congo / May 2013